danny0838/git-store-meta/README.md

 ### Help

-For available options and a detail description, run:
+For more available options and details, run:

     git-store-meta.pl --help

 Caveats:
 -------------------------------------------------------------------------------

-* git-store-meta cannot restore the metadata for symbolic links without the support of system command `chown -h`, `chgrp -h`, and `touch -h`.
-In those systems metadata of symbolic links are never restored.

 * git-store-meta does not record the time more than seconds precision, as it's not supported widely enough and many systems simply ignore it.

+* git-store-meta is bound to a git repository.
+If the git directory or the working tree directory cannot be automatically determined, provide them explicitly to get it work.
+For example, to apply metadata for files checked out from a bare repo `/path/to/foo` to current directory `/path/to/bar`:

+      GIT_DIR=../foo GIT_WORK_TREE=. ../foo/hooks/git-store-meta.pl --apply